reagento/dishka/docs/errors.rst

 You can set it in multiple places (from lower to higher priority):

 * as a parameter of ``@provide()`` decorator or ``.provide()`` method
-* as a papameter when creating an instance of your provider
+* as a parameter when creating an instance of your provider
 * within your provider as a class attribute